AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/index.md

 <!-- TODO: Update -->
 # Quickstart Guide

 This guide will show you how to make your first successful call to the Firefly Text-to-Image API.
-Your organization admin must first create credentials in [Adobe Developer Console](https://developer.adobe.com/console) and share the following information with you:

-- `client_id`
-- `client_secret`
+Log into [Adobe Developer Console](https://developer.adobe.com/console) using the profile that your admin created for you and create an access token.
+[Learn more](https://developer.adobe.com/firefly-services/docs/guides/get-started/#generate-an-api-key-and-access-token) about creating an access token.

 To call the Firefly text-to-image endpoint, you need a valid API key and an access token.
 To get an access token, use the following command: